-Generally, the complainant first will discuss the allegation with the Associate Dean of Students in the University for Disciplinary Affairs (or designee).
-The Associate Dean of Students in the University for Disciplinary Affairs will conduct an expeditious inquiry into the facts, which may include but is not limited to interviews, information-gathering, and documentation of evidence.
-If warranted by the complaint and/or any other preliminary information gathered, the Associate Dean of Students in the University for Disciplinary Affairs will summon the respondent (the accused individual) to a meeting as soon as possible (but no later than seven days after being given notice), review this policy and its processes (including the respondent’s right to have a support person’s assistance throughout the process), and provide a brief written summary of the allegation.
+Generally, the complainant first will discuss the allegation with the Associate Dean of Students in the University, Center for Student Integrity (or designee).
+The Associate Dean of Students in the University, Center for Student Integrity will conduct an expeditious inquiry into the facts, which may include but is not limited to interviews, information-gathering, and documentation of evidence.
+If warranted by the complaint and/or any other preliminary information gathered, the Associate Dean of Students in the University, Center for Student Integrity will direct the respondent (the accused individual) to participate in a meeting as soon as possible (but no later than seven days after being given notice), review this policy and its processes (including the respondent’s right to have a support person’s assistance throughout the process), and provide a brief written summary of the allegation.
 If a respondent declines to participate in the initial information-gathering process, this decision may foreclose participation during later phases of the disciplinary process, including any proceeding before the Committee.

-In the meeting, the Associate Dean of Students in the University for Disciplinary Affairs will inform the respondent of the alleged misconduct and will discuss the allegation and applicable investigatory and adjudicatory processes.
-Following the meeting, the Associate Dean of Students in the University for Disciplinary Affairs will provide the complainant and the respondent with an opportunity to provide evidence and to suggest witnesses.
-The Associate Dean of Students in the University for Disciplinary Affairs will not interview witnesses whose sole purpose is to provide character information about either party.
+In the meeting, the Associate Dean of Students in the University, Center for Student Integrity will inform the respondent of the alleged misconduct and will discuss the allegation and applicable investigatory and adjudicatory processes.
+Following the meeting, the Associate Dean of Students in the University, Center for Student Integrity will provide the complainant and the respondent with an opportunity to provide evidence and to suggest witnesses.
+The Associate Dean of Students in the University, Center for Student Integrity will not interview witnesses whose sole purpose is to provide character information about either party.

-Based on the inquiry and in consultation with the Faculty Chair of the Standing Disciplinary Committee on Disruptive Conduct, the Associate Dean of Students in the University for Disciplinary Affairs has the discretion and authority to dismiss the complaint.
+Based on the inquiry and in consultation with the Faculty Chair of the Standing Disciplinary Committee on Disruptive Conduct, the Associate Dean of Students in the University, Center for Student Integrity has the discretion and authority to dismiss the complaint.
 Alternatively, as explained below, the Associate Dean has the authority to resolve the complaint informally, or to refer the complaint to the Faculty Chair, who in turn may formally convene a disciplinary committee to hear the incident.

-With the approval of the Faculty Chair, the Associate Dean of Students in the University for Disciplinary Affairs may resolve allegations of disruptive conduct informally.
+With the approval of the Faculty Chair, the Associate Dean of Students in the University, Center for Student Integrity may resolve allegations of disruptive conduct informally.
 As outlined above, both complainant and respondent have the opportunity to present information and suggest witnesses related to an allegation of disruptive conduct.
-After considering all the information available, the Associate Dean of Students in the University for Disciplinary Affairs will use the preponderance of evidence standard to determine if the respondent violated Statute 21.
-In situations involving conflicts between student organizations, the Associate Dean of Students in the University for Disciplinary Affairs will make reasonable efforts to resolve the differences between the organizations.
+After considering all the information available, the Associate Dean of Students in the University, Center for Student Integrity will use the preponderance of evidence standard to determine if the respondent violated Statute 21.
+In situations involving conflicts between student organizations, the Associate Dean of Students in the University, Center for Student Integrity will make reasonable efforts to resolve the differences between the organizations.

-If the Associate Dean of Students in the University for Disciplinary Affairs concludes that by a preponderance of the evidence, the information obtained supports a finding that the respondent violated Statute 21, then, in consultation with the Faculty Chair, the Associate Dean will determine an appropriate sanction.
+If the Associate Dean of Students in the University, Center for Student Integrity concludes that by a preponderance of the evidence, the information obtained supports a finding that the respondent violated Statute 21, then, in consultation with the Faculty Chair, the Associate Dean will determine an appropriate sanction.
 Sanctions may include but are not limited to, a warning, disciplinary probation, and/or the suspension of specific student rights and privileges for a designated period.
-The Associate Dean of Students in the University for Disciplinary Affairs cannot issue an informal disciplinary sanction of suspension, or expulsion.
+The Associate Dean of Students in the University, Center for Student Integrity cannot issue an informal disciplinary sanction of suspension, or expulsion.
 The respondent may choose in writing to accept or reject the finding and sanction in order to reach a resolution.
 If the respondent rejects the finding and sanction, then the Faculty Chair will convene the Committee.
-If the respondent accepts the finding and sanction, the resolution of the disciplinary process becomes final and unreviewable within the University, with one exception: if the Associate Dean of Students in the University for Disciplinary Affairs or the Faculty Chair later receives new information that materially changes the evaluation of the matter, then the informal resolution may be withdrawn, and the matter heard and adjudicated by the Committee.
+If the respondent accepts the finding and sanction, the resolution of the disciplinary process becomes final and unreviewable within the University, with one exception: if the Associate Dean of Students in the University, Center for Student Integrity or the Faculty Chair later receives new information that materially changes the evaluation of the matter, then the informal resolution may be withdrawn, and the matter heard and adjudicated by the Committee.
 If the respondent accepts the finding and sanction, a record of such finding and sanction will be issued to the respondent.

-At any time before the Associate Dean of Students in the University for Disciplinary Affairs makes a finding and, if appropriate, imposes a sanction, the Associate Dean may discontinue the informal resolution process and refer the matter for formal resolution.
+At any time before the Associate Dean of Students in the University, Center for Student Integrity makes a finding and, if appropriate, imposes a sanction, the Associate Dean may discontinue the informal resolution process and refer the matter for formal resolution.

-If the Faculty Chair decides to convene the Committee, the Associate Dean of Students in the University for Disciplinary Affairs will ask the complainant to submit in writing the allegation as well as any available documentation supporting the allegation (to the extent such information has not already been gathered).
-The Associate Dean of Students in the University for Disciplinary Affairs will provide the respondent with written notice of the allegations, give the respondent a copy of these procedures, and ask the respondent to prepare a written response to the allegation within seven days of receiving the notice.
-If there were witnesses to the alleged misconduct, the Associate Dean of Students in the University for Disciplinary Affairs may summon them for a meeting, ask them to submit a written statement, and/or summon them to appear before the Committee to answer questions.
+If the Faculty Chair decides to convene the Committee, the Associate Dean of Students in the University, Center for Student Integrity will ask the complainant to submit in writing the allegation as well as any available documentation supporting the allegation (to the extent such information has not already been gathered).
+The Associate Dean of Students in the University, Center for Student Integrity will provide the respondent with written notice of the allegations, give the respondent a copy of these procedures, and ask the respondent to prepare a written response to the allegation within seven days of receiving the notice.
+If there were witnesses to the alleged misconduct, the Associate Dean of Students in the University, Center for Student Integrity may direct them to attend a meeting, ask them to submit a written statement, and/or direct them to appear before the Committee to answer questions.
 A complainant should make every effort to include in the complaint all relevant facts known at that time and provide all available supporting materials.